-The Group uses derivative financial instruments, such as forward foreign currency contracts, interest rate swaps, inflation rate swaps and forward commodity contracts, to hedge its foreign currency, interest rate, inflation and commodity price risks.
+The Group uses derivative financial instruments, such as forward foreign currency contracts, inflation rate swaps and forward commodity contracts, to hedge its foreign currency, interest rate, inflation and commodity price risks.
 Derivatives are carried as financial assets and financial liabilities when their fair values are positive and negative respectively.